ossc-db/pg_rman/README.md

 How to build and install from source code
 -----------------------------------------
-Change directory into top directory of pg_rman sorce codes and run the below commands.
+Change directory into top directory of pg_rman source codes and run the below commands.